Police investigating after Montreal woman calls out anti-Semitic video posted to TikTok

 While Faceboook and Twitter have banned people for offensive content, including former U.S. president Donald Trump, tech experts say abhorrent content is often left alone on TikTok

-“It's owned by a Chinese company, ByteDance,” said Carmi Levy of Info-Tech Research Group.
+“It's owned by a Chinese company,” said Carmi Levy of Info-Tech Research Group.
 “It basically does what it wants and it gets away with it.”

 "There is no place for anti-Semitism on our platform or off it.
 TikTok's mission is to inspire creativity and bring joy and we do not tolerate content that promotes hateful behaviour.
 We are committed to promoting a safe community environment and remove content that violates our Community Guidelines," the spokesperson said.